samsono/sticky-multi-header-scroll/README.md

 Sticky Multi Header Scroll
 ====================

-Sticky multi header scroll - is a lightweight jQuery plugin which sticks the header to the top of the container on scroll, supports multi devices like: web, tablets, Mobile (IPad &amp; IPhone) and also comes with cross browser compatibility.
+Sticky Multi Header Scroll is a lightweight jQuery plugin which makes multiple section headers stackable and sticky on the top of the webpage or component when scrolling down.
+It also allows the user to smoothly scroll to the corresponding content when clicking on the header navigation.

 Features